ProfessionalWiki/SubPageList/doc/INSTALL.md

 To install the SubPageList extension use [Composer] with [MediaWikis built-in Composer support].

+On the command line, go to the base directory of your MediaWiki installation and run the following two commands:

 ```shell script
 COMPOSER=composer.local.json composer require --no-update mediawiki/sub-page-list:~2.0
 ```